Each of Arizona's 22 Native American Reservations operates under its own unique governmental structure and establishes its own rules for visitors.

-Like any community, a reservation is home to those who live and work there and should be respected as such.
+Like any community, a reservation is a home to those who live and work there and should be respected as such.
 Although most reservation communities are open to the public during daylight hours, the homes are private and should be entered only by invitation.

 All U.S. highways, state roads and main tribal roads are paved.
 Secondary roads are usually graded and graveled.
 However, travel off recognized and numbered roads is strongly discouraged.
 Inquire locally about road conditions.

 Keep your gas tank full, and be sure to check fluid levels.
 It can be a very long way between service stations.